 My Recurrent Urinary Tract Infections Treatment Regimen

-I teamed all this up with oral and vaginal probiotics, looking for brands that contained probiotic strains showing promise for urinary tract and vaginal health.
+These were teamed up with oral and vaginal probiotics that contained probiotic strains showing promise for urinary tract and vaginal health.

 I had tried all of these separately (minus the vitamins and minerals) after reading studies about each of them.
 But I had never tried them together, or with a plan and a timeframe in mind.